cdapio/coopr/docs/docs/source/guide/admin/macros.rst

 to connect to the node from the outside world, whereas 'bind_v4' is the address services on the node should bind to.
 In most cases, configuration will use the bind_v4 address, so if no IP address type is given, the bind_v4 address will be used.

+The '%host.self%' macro will be replaced with the hostname of the node where the task is being executed.
+Similarly, the '%ip.<ip type>.self%' and '%ip.self%' macros will be replaced with the corresponding ip address of the the node where the task is being executed.

 Basic Macro Instances
 =====================